 The International Stuttering Association has formed a small team made up of Anita Blom, Keith Boss, Dan Hudock and Bruce Imhoff to produce and run the ISAD Online Conference.
 We hope we can live up to the high expectations of previous conference attendees.

 For participants who need some basic information about stuttering, please read about Stuttering from the American Speech, Language and Hearing Association.
 Additional information is available on the Stuttering Home Page.

 The conference is designed for people who stutter, their families and employers, the professionals who work with them, students in training and their instructors.

-From October 1 there are papers on a variety of topics related to fluency and fluency disorders.
-An online forum will also be available, where you can talk with peers and professionals.
+From October 1, papers will be published on a variety of topics related to fluency and fluency disorders.
+An online forum will also be available, where you can ask questions of experts in the field of stuttering.